You can renew your Permanent Disabled Person Placard online. Use the Quick Start Guide to help you.

 Frequently Asked Questions

 Your new placard will be mailed to you once DMV receives your signature.
-If you renew online, you should receive your placard within 10 days.
+If you renew online, you should receive your placard within two to four weeks.

 In 2017, the California legislature passed Senate Bill (SB) 611, requiring DMV to send renewal notices to permanent placard holders every six years or before the third placard renewal.
 Customers must provide their signature before the department can mail a new placard.